Razer’s Nari Ultimate wireless gaming headset pounds your ears with haptic touch

 And Razer HyperSense utilizes haptic drivers that generate multidimensional haptic feedback, enhancing positional awareness with stereo capabilities.
 By contrast, the haptic actuators in smartphones are like simple, one-dimensional buzzers.
 With such actuators, a grenade blast feels just like getting hit by a bullet.

 With Razer, the haptics are more like 3D, not 2D or 1D.
-The HyperSense utilizes L5 haptic drivers developed with Lofelt to convert sound signals into touch-sensory feedback.
+The HyperSense utilizes L5 haptic drivers developed by Lofelt to convert sound signals into touch-sensory feedback.
 The vibrations are more like high-speed oscillations, like with a plucked guitar string.
 The Nari Ultimate works on a wide frequency range from 20 hertz to 200 hertz, not just a single point of frequency, thanks to its dynamic digital signal processing.

 The technology works across all formats of gaming, music and movies without specific integration by converting audio signals into tactile feedback in real time.
 That means you don’t have to customize a game or movie or music in order to produce the haptic effects in your ears.